kalunan/MIDTERM_ALUNAN/readme.txt

 ====OVERVIEW====
-The CASYOW Calculator App - Aldana Edition is a simple, responsive, and easy-to-use calculator designed for basic arithmetic calculations.
+The CASYOW BOTANY Calculator - Aldana Edition is a simple, responsive, and easy-to-use calculator designed for basic arithmetic calculations.
 Inspired by the classic CASIO calculator style, this web app allows users to perform addition, subtraction, multiplication, and division with a clean and intuitive interface.